The Mosaic Enterprise Challenge 2017 has now launched

 “Taking part in the challenge was great fun and has increased my confidence by leaps and bounds and I am now able to express myself a lot better.
 The competition has definitely made me more interested in business.
 I want to be an engineer and plan to work for a company for a while and then one day set up my own business.”

 The founding headline partner of the Enterprise Challenge competition is the Apax Foundation, the charitable arm of Apax Partners.
 Funding the competition since its inception in 2008/09, their continued support has been a significant factor in the competition’s growth and popularity today.

-Since 2014, the Nectar Trust (an initiative of Qatar Charity UK) has provided match funding support, enabling Mosaic to extend the reach and scope of the Enterprise Challenge.
+Since 2014, Qatar Charity UK has provided match funding support, enabling Mosaic to extend the reach and scope of the Enterprise Challenge.

 We are grateful for a range of support from organisations supporting the core Mosaic team, particularly:

 - TOTEM Learning, the provider of the business simulation game.
 Totem are a provider of learning solutions, including “serious games” for organisational learning and development.

 - Business in the Community, particularly the Business Class team which provides a strategic framework that enables businesses to form meaningful, sustainable relationships with schools

 - Hogan Lovells LLP, a global legal practice which, as a long-time supporter of Mosaic, has hosted the National Grand Finals each year, as well as providing judges to the judging panel